ziliolu/42_get_next_line/README.md

 # get_next_line | rank 1 | 42 Porto

 This project consists of reading a file (fd) line by line.
 During the development, I could learn a lot about how static variables work and how can I use them properly. as well as how files are opened, read and closed.
-One of my biggest lernings during the project was how to deal with memory leaks and use `valgrind` to detect and analyse it.
+One of my biggest challenges (and learnings!) during the project was how to deal with memory leaks and use `valgrind` to detect and analyse it.

 ## 🎮 The game